 Applications for license plates are available through county treasurer offices, WYDOT's Motor Vehicle Services office and the department's Web site at www.dot.state.wy.us/wydot/titles_plates_registration/specialty_plates.

 Once filled out, the application must be submitted to the Wyoming Veterans Commission for confirmation of the applicant's eligibility.
 WYDOT then will make the plates and ship them to the county treasurer's office in the county in which the vehicle is registered for pickup.

-The $50 fee for either of the specialty plates must be paid every eight years, when new plates are issued.
 State law requires WYDOT to issue new license plates every eight years because that is the average life of the reflective materials on the plates.